LingBlackSama/LB-Connection/README.md

   GetCallBack: () -> ((any) -> any),
 }
 ```
 The function `LBConnection.RemoteEvent` creates a `RemoteEvent` object within the LB Connection.
 The `RateLimit` parameter specifies the rate limit for the `RemoteEvent`, with a default value of 60 rates.
 The `RateLimitTime` parameter indicates the duration of the rate limit, with a default value of 1 second.
 When this function is called on the client, and there is no `RemoteEvent` with the specified `Name` in the folder, Remotes, it may yield until the `RemoteEvent` is created on the server.
 To avoid this, placing the `RemoteEvent` in the Remotes folder before the game loads are recommended.
-The `Info` parameter is optional and does not need to be defined if you are not going to send the package with it.
+The `Info` parameter is optional and does not need to be defined if you will not send the package with it.

 ## LBConnection.RemoteEvent.Fire
 ```lua